geotsiokos/woo-frontpage-categories/README.md

 # woo-frontpage-categories
-An extension for Genesis themes and child themes that displays an in-line list of woocommerce categories
+(Beta)An extension for Genesis themes and child themes that displays an in-line list of woocommerce categories